BBQ Tips & Tricks

 You know this guy or girl!
 In fact, you might even BE that guy or girl.
 Every weekend there’s something on at your place.
 You’re on the back deck flipping burgers, searing salmon skewers or keeping a close eye on the rotisserie chicken slowing turning (and smelling like heaven!).
 Beer in one hand.
 Tongs in the other!

 “You’re going to be spending all your time out at the barbecue and don’t want to be running back into the kitchen, so you need a BBQ that has plenty of space and does it all – roasting, grilling, rotisserie, smoking, even baking,” says Jason.

 And if you’ve got steak on the menu, Mark Chance from PepperGreen Estate’s Tasting Room at Berrima recommends restraint.

 “Definitely don’t handle it too often.
 I turn it when its about 25% cooked, then repeat that three times,” Mark says.

 “And rest the meat for as long as it has cooked.”

-Best BBQ for the entertainer // Barbecues in the large-sized Weber Genesis II gas range have features such as warming racks, elevated grilling system and double sided grills, which are great for someone feeding large groups.
+Best BBQ for the entertainer // Barbecues in the large-sized Weber Genesis II gas range have features such as warming racks, flat plates, and an elevated grilling system, which is great for someone feeding large groups.